radhanikapoor/CMOR-438-S25/README.md

 - Training and evaluation procedures
 - Visualization of results

 ### Clone the Repo

 ```bash
 git clone https://github.com/t0dd26/CMOR438-Spring-2025.git
 cd CMOR438-Spring-2025
 ```

+All other steps for repoducability are included within readme files for specific algorithms